guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-2-28-giving-to-open-source.md

 Where to contribute?
 What it meant to be open source?
 Since Internet is open whomever.
 There are only bad or good thing.

 The title of the post could become [Why do people contribute to Wikipedia](http://wikipediocracy.com/2015/10/27/why-do-people-contribute-to-wikipedia).
 Will have a platform.

+The next is of course Github, which is not catch for me now.